MargeRosen/codecademy_lessons/README.md

 A few small, simple mico apps for practice
 My first personal website

-** To do:  Split out each mico app into its own repo
+** To do:  Split out each mico app into its own repo and remove old exercies.